alejandro-alzate/srt-lua/README.md

 		captionsObject:update(dt)
 	end
 	```
-6. Profit.
+6. 💎 Profit.
 	(jokes aside once changes are applied we can ask for the text and use it,
-	/!\ take note that the result is raw from the file,
+	⚠ But take note that the result is raw from the file,
 	so any gibberish has to be cleaned mannually r/NotMyJob)
 	```lua
 	function love.draw()